Truck Driving FAQs

 How Often Are Truck Drivers Home?

 It all depends on the job position you have and the company you work for.
-Truck drivers are usually away from home a lot, so not being at home every night is something to think about.
+Truck drivers are typically home on a weekly basis instead of a daily basis.
+So not being at home every night is something to think about.